Youth With Disabilities

-- Discover the Opportunities Fund for Persons with Disabilities, a program from Human Resources and Skills Development Canada designed to help people with disabilities prepare for and obtain employment or self-employment.
+- Discover the Opportunities Fund for Persons with Disabilities, a program from Employment and Social Development Canada designed to help people with disabilities prepare for and obtain employment or self-employment.
 It also assists people to develop the skills they need to keep a new job.

 - The Skills Link program helps youth facing barriers to employment - such as single parents, Aboriginal youth, young persons with disabilities, recent immigrants, youth living in rural and remote areas and high school dropouts obtain the knowledge to develop a broad range of skills and work experience they need to participate in the job market.

 - Entrepreneurs with disabilities who live in western Canadian communities and who are seeking to start up or expand a small- or medium-sized business can access services through the Entrepreneurs with Disabilities Program.